puffetto/spdu/README.md

 That's it.
 You can have alpha monitor beta and update its own DNS by simply running "spdu beta" there, on beta you will have to run "spdu alpha"; in this way it will run in foreground and show on the terminal what happens.

 As said the kid comes with its nice rc.d script, just place it in /usr/local/etc/rc.d/spdu and it will run spdu under the control of /usr/sbin/daemon, sending the output to syslog.
-All is needed is a spdu_enable="YES" and a spdu_name="alpha" (or "beta") in /etc/trc.conf.
+All is needed is a spdu_enable="YES" and a spdu_name="alpha" (or "beta") in /etc/rc.conf; then create the directory /var/run/spdu.
 I do not remember if I already said that systemd sucks.
 Did I?

 You might need to monitor more than one server, in example if you have three nodes named alpha, beta and delta you will want spdu on alpha monitor both beta and delta, this is the way in rc.conf:
 ```